ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 - Strategy takes top n stocks ranked by a 50/50 weighted score: reactive beta (50%) and value traded (50%).
 The core assumption is market movements are stationary: high-beta stocks this week likely remain high-beta next week.
 Stocks don’t abruptly lose momentum; decay is gradual.

-- Fundamentals are irrelevant.
-No earnings, no ROE, no balance sheets.
+- No earnings growth, no ROE, no balance sheets.
 We ask only two questions:

 1. ***Easy to buy?***